Why is advising important?

 What are my responsibilities as a student?

 The Department of Design works tirelessly to support our students.
 That said, we know from research and experience that students do best when they take personal ownership of their education!
 Design students should keep the following general rules in mind:

 - Ask questions.
 Your instructors and advisor do what they can to keep up to speed, but they can best help you if you ask!

-- Show up and give it your best. (see our policy on attendance, professionalism, and participation)
+- Show up and give it your best. (see our policy on attendance and professionalism)

 - Keep it fair.
 Don't plagiarize. (see our policy on academic and creative integrity)

 Design students should plan to meet with our academic advisor or a faculty advisor at least once per semester to discuss the current semester and plan for the next!